AmodMatheesha2003/Snakes-and-Ladders-Game-using-JavaScript-HTML-and-CSS/README.md

 # Snakes-and-Ladders-Game-using-JavaScript-HTML-and-CSS

 This is a web-based implementation of the classic Snakes and Ladders game, developed using JavaScript, HTML, and CSS.
-The game uses a doubly linked list data structure, supports multiple players.
+The game uses a doubly linked list data structure and supports multiple gameplay modes: Player vs. Computer, 2 players, 3 players, or 4 players.
 It features three difficulty levels: Easy, Medium, and Hard.
 The game follows the traditional rules of Snakes and Ladders and can be run in any modern web browser.

 ### **How to Run the Game**